Berg0162/Tacx-Dongle-VS/docs/Troubleshooting.md

 ❗**Recommended (especially) for use of an USB-A Port that belongs to the laptop/computer running Zwift**.<br>
 **`Zwift will ignore the dongle, preventing the repeated USB resets that occur when it tries to probe serial devices.`**

-⚠️ Uploads via Arduino IDE: **not** possible directly after flashing this mode.
+⚠️ Uploads via Arduino IDE: **NOT** possible directly after flashing this mode.
 To reprogram the dongle, [see next section.](https://github.com/Berg0162/Tacx-Dongle-VS/blob/main/docs/Troubleshooting.md#-safe-boot--reflashing-guide)

 ⚠️ If both flags are defined in the code, `CDC_JTAG` automatically overrides `ZWIFT_SAFE_MODE` mode!